 Make sure the following skills are highlighted on your CV:

-- Time management and planning
+- Time Management and Organisation

 The decision to go on to further study will very much depend on the career you have your eyes set on.
 Some sport-related careers will require further study.
 Those who want to secure a career as a sport and exercise psychologist will need to study for the relevant accredited psychology qualifications for this to be possible.
 In addition, those who want to coach other people will also be required to undertake various qualifications that are provided by the national governing body.